 In order to take into consideration the different VAT schemes and any adjustments that may need to be made (such as partial exemption calculations), the software businesses use will need to use application programme interfaces (APIs) for returns to be filed.

 This means that only specific software will be MTD-compliant.
-At KashFlow, we are working with HMRC to ensure our software is MTD-compliant and will offer all of the required features.
+At KashFlow, we are working with HMRC to ensure our online bookkeeping software is MTD-compliant and will offer all of the required features.
 You can learn more here.